DawidBugajski/Blog/README.md

 # This is the home page of the blog, which allows logged-in users to manage blog entries.

-This is a solution to the [REST Countries API with color theme switcher on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca/hub).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is for a recruitment assignment for a frontend developer position

 ## Table of contents